New Year Wishes

 I’m writing this three days later than intended, partly because it wouldn’t have been wise to mix my words with Baileys liqueur, and partly because today – on J.R.R.
 Tolkien’s twelfty-eighth birthday – it felt like a fitting time to mark the beginning of my writing year.

 This auspicious day would probably flown straight over my head, (sorry Professor) if my thoughtful other half hadn’t bought me this fab calendar, illustrated by the great Alan Lee.
-Maybe it was the fizz talking, but the moment I opened it on Christmas morning I had a warm tingly feeling in my bones that 2020 was going to be a breakthrough year for me.
+It was possibly just the fizz talking, but the moment I opened it on Christmas morning I had a warm tingly feeling in my bones that 2020 was going to be a breakthrough year for me.
 Or, as I’ve chosen to name it: my Phoenix year.

 Shut up 2019 Wendy.
 I’m no longer a slave to your negative thinking.
 I know, I know, I made the same promise to myself in my 2019 New Year’s post, but this year will be different.
 I’m different.